Keeping Safe

 For further information and our safeguarding policies please see our Policies page

-Please contact Rebecca or Hetty (contact us) if you have any concerns regarding a child or adult who attends, works at or visits Bealings School.
+Please contact Ana or Alice or Laura (contact us) if you have any concerns regarding a child or adult who attends, works at or visits Bealings School.
 Please also talk to us about any matters relating to safety.

 Safeguarding at Bealings